joaobrosin/dogteach/README.md

 ---

 ## 📝 About
 The **DogTeach** is a landing page developed for a company challenge.
-The propose of the page is to get leads and leave available an eBook with a lot of methods and tips to become a dog trainer.
+The proposal of the page is to get leads and leave available an eBook with a lot of methods and tips to become a dog trainer.

 ---
 ## 🚀 Technologies